Olivia Peralta: Mundo Rosa

 Olivia Peralta and Angie Taddei are co-founders of www.mundorosa.com.mx, a website that covers topics of interest to teenage girls and young women.
 They have since expanded the brand to include a best-selling book, and now a yearly expo called Mundo Rosa, La Experiencia which is meant to demonstrate products and advice provided on the website.

 Other work

 Infatuation

 Olivia Peralta founded a fashion line called Infatuation.

 Educator

 Olivia Peralta is a co-founder of Colegio Real Bosque, a school focusing on new ways to teach young children.

 Personal life

-Olivia Peralta's partner was a Dubai based bank employee Justin Morgan-Cooper, he moved to Mexico an is looking for a job or business opportunities.
+Peralta's partner was a Dubai-based bank employee for Justin Morgan-Cooper; he moved to Mexico looking for a job or business opportunities.
 She is the mother to three girls, Gia, Luciana and Olivia.

-Notable Relatives

-Olivia Peralta is daughter of Carlos Peralta,son of Alejo Peralta owner and founder of IUSA. a prominent Mexican businessman.
+Olivia Peralta is the daughter of Carlos Peralta, son of Alejo Peralta, owner and founder of IUSA, and Olivia Leyva, a Mexican actress, television presenter and model, known as one of the actresses who portrayed the character of Gloria in the sitcom television series El Chavo del Ocho. a prominent Mexican businessman.
 Loreto Peralta, star of Instructions Not Included, is Olivia Peralta's niece.